-Climate change instigated food insecurity in Uganda largely emanates from increasing incidence of climate related effects like long dry spells, floods and pests and diseases.
-As a result, the incidence of climate change effects has started manifesting and is deleterious to agriculture productivity and hence household food security.
-This study sought to answer two research questions: (i) What determines the choice of the CSA practice adopted by smallholder maize farmers? (ii) What is the impact of the adoption of the various CSA categories on food access and availability?
-We hypothesize that maize-growing households with better household socioeconomic characteristics, larger physical endowments, better access to institutional support and plot characteristics are more likely to adopt CSA practices compared to non-adopters, and veteris paribus, maize-growing households that practice the CSA practices have: (1) significantly more amount of food available per member; and (2) greater ability to acquire sufficient quality food.
+Climate-instigated food insecurity in Uganda largely emanates from increasing incidence of climate related effects, such as long dry spells, floods, pests, and diseases, which are deleterious to agriculture productivity and household food security.
+This study sought to answer two research questions: (i) What determines the choice of the CSA practice adopted by smallholder maize farmers? (ii) What is the impact of the adoption of the various CSA categories on food security?
+We hypothesize that maize-growing households with better household socioeconomic characteristics, larger physical endowments, better access to institutional support, and better plot characteristics are more likely to adopt CSA practices compared to non-adopters, and ceteris paribus, maize-growing households that have implemented the CSA practices have: (1) significantly more amount of food available per member; and (2) greater ability to acquire sufficient quality food.

-This study makes several contributions to the emerging body of literature on climate smart agriculture.
-First, we examine the impacts of households' use of combinations of CSA practices - improved inputs, improved inputs and legume-intercropping (as opposed to individual practices) on household food access and food availability, an area that has been rarely explored.
-Second, we go beyond previous studies on the impacts of combined use of agricultural practices by considering joint use of improved maize seeds, inorganic fertilizer and pesticides to rigorously examine the effects of such joint use on food access.
-There have been some attempts by Kassie et al., 2015 and Kassie et al., 2018 to analyze maize-legume intercropping, but grouped as maize-legume rotation.
-Finally, we use three waves of a nationally representative household panel survey data of the Uganda National Panel Survey, unlike previous studies (Manda et al., 2015; Sibhatu and Qaim, 2017; Maren et al., 2018; Teklewold et al., 2019; Arslan et al., 2014; Van Asten et al., 2011) that either applied cross-sectional or panel data but not nationally representative panel data.
-We anticipate that our data set should be able to improve both the external validity of our findings (because the data are nationally representative) as well as the internal validity (due to use of panel data methods) - through a combination of panel random effects and fixed effects techniques.
+This study makes several contributions to the emerging body of literature on Climate Smart Agriculture.
+First, we examine the impacts of households' use of a wide range of CSA practices including improved inputs and legume-intercropping on three different household food security measures, an area that has been rarely explored.
+Second, we go beyond previous CSA studies by further considering the impacts of combined use of agricultural practices, including joint use of improved maize seeds, inorganic fertilizer, and/or pesticides to examine the effects of such joint use on food security There have been some past attempts by Kassie et al. (2015) and Kassie et al. (2018) to analyze the effects of maize-legume intercropping, but grouped with maize-legume rotation and not considering the other CSA practices that might be applied on the same fields.
+Finally, we use three waves of a nationally representative household panel survey (the Uganda National Panel Survey), which differs from previous studies (Manda et al., 2015; Sibhatu and Qaim, 2017; Maren et al., 2018; Teklewold et al., 2019; Arslan et al., 2014; Van Asten et al., 2011) that applied either cross-sectional or panel data, but not nationally representative panel data.
+We anticipate that our dataset will improve both the external validity of our findings (because the data are nationally representative) as well as the internal validity (due to use of panel data methods) - through a combination of panel random effects and fixed effects techniques.

-The rest of the paper is organized as follows: the next section describes CSA in the context of Uganda, the policy relevance and objectives of the study; Section 3 delves into the data sources; Section 4 presents the methods of empirical analysis; results and discussions are presented in Section 5.
-Section 6, concludes with policy recommendations.
+The rest of the paper is organized as follows: the next section describes CSA in the context of Uganda, the policy relevance, and the objectives of the study; Section 3 delves into the data sources; Section 4 presents the methods of empirical analysis; results and discussions are presented in Section 5.
+Section 6 concludes with policy recommendations.